What is a Scene?

 ProTip: When you have more than one Scene, it’s useful to give them a clear, distinct name.
 While you’re live in front of an audience, you don’t want to spend time wondering which Scene is which.
 In the Scenes Window, double-click the name of the Scene you want to rename.
 If your stream is scripted, consider putting your Scenes in chronological order before going live.
 Then you can use the arrow commands ⌘ → and ⌘ ← to quickly jump to the next Scene.
 For even more organization, see Arranging and Grouping Scenes below.

-- In the Scenes Window, select the existing Scene you want to duplicate
+- Activate the Scene you want to duplicate.

 Arranging and Grouping Scenes